deniskodak/angular_filmoteka/README.md

 ## Development server

-Run `npm start' for a dev CSR server or 'npm run serve:ssr' for a SSR server.
+Run `npm start` for a dev CSR server or `npm run serve:ssr` for a SSR server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build

-Run `npm run build --prod` to build the CSR project or 'npm run build:ssr' to build SSR project.
+Run `npm run build --prod` to build the CSR project or `npm run build:ssr` to build SSR project.
 The build artifacts will be stored in the `dist/` directory.

 ## Enviroment variables